leylabmpi/resmico/README.md

 Main interface: `resmico -h`

-Note: Although `ResMiCo` can be run on a CPU, the performance is orders of magnitude wors, so we only recommend running on CPU for testing.
+Note: Although `ResMiCo` can be run on a CPU, it is orders of magnitude slower than on a GPU, so we only recommend running on CPU for testing.

 ### Predicting with existing model